NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 • Failing to ensure access to appropriate medical care or treatment

-It is important to find out whether the person against whom the allegation has been made is still working and / or volunteering with children, in North Yorkshire or elsewhere.
-The LADO will work with relevant agencies to try to establish whether this is the case and whether the current employer / organisation should be informed.
+It is essential to establish whether the individual is still working or volunteering with children, either in North Yorkshire or elsewhere.
+The LADO will work with relevant agencies to confirm this and decide whether the current employer or organisation should be informed.

-Investigators should be alert to the signs of organised or widespread abuse and/or the involvement of other perpetrators or institutions.
-Where relevant, the LADO will consult with the Head of Safeguarding (North Yorkshire Police and Children and Young People’s Service) to determine whether the matter should be considered in accordance with organised and/or complex abuse procedures, which, if applicable, will take priority.
+Organised or Complex Abuse: Investigators must be alert to signs of organised or widespread abuse, or the involvement of multiple perpetrators or institutions.
+If such concerns arise, the LADO will consult with the Head of Safeguarding from North Yorkshire Police and the Children and Young People’s Service.

 Roles and Responsibilities: